Perceived overall quality of life has decreased in the Waikato region compared to 2006.

 DATA SOURCE AND SUPPORTING INFORMATION

-This indicator is the percentage of people who rate their overall quality of life as good or extremely good (2006 and 2016 survey), or good, very good or extremely good (2028 onwards).
+This indicator is the percentage of people who rate their overall quality of life as good or extremely good (2006 and 2016 survey), or good, very good or extremely good (2018 survey onwards).
 Data are from the Quality of Life Survey(external link).

 Customised data request requirements: Quality of Life data.